-She has also performed with a diverse range of ensembles, including Trio Golder, The Eclectic Collective, Duo Ipkendanz-Yong, the Pi Ensemble and the Yarra Trio.
-In 2009 she was awarded the Corinna d’Hage Mayer Memorial Scholarship for Postgraduate Study at Melbourne University, completing a Master of Music Performance in 2010.
-She then spent several years focusing on the further development of her visual art practice, undertaking residencies throughout Australia and presenting several solo exhibitions.
+She has also worked with a diverse range of chamber ensembles, including Duo Ipkendanz-Yong, the Pi Ensemble and the Yarra Trio.
+In 2009 she was awarded the Corinna d’Hage Mayer Memorial Scholarship at Melbourne University, completing a Master of Music Performance in 2010.
+She then spent several years focusing on the further development of her visual art practice, undertaking residencies and exhibiting locally and nationally.

 By 2014 she began to return to music and performance, travelling through Europe and Scandinavia in 2015 and 2016 to undertake residencies and skills development, and documented a series of live performances in locations as diverse as mountains, sailing ships, sea caves and ancient churches.
 Moving to Scotland in 2017, Jessica was based in the Outer Hebrides, where she was commissioned by An Lanntair's Faclan Festival to create a live piano score for the early Icelandic documentary Ísland í Lifandi Myndum.
 The film and recorded score were then installed as part of the 2018 exhibition SSA & VAS TOGETHER at the Royal Scottish Academy.

 A recent recipient of a Creative Scotland Muriel Spark 100 grant, Jessica is currently writing a new work for violin and string quartet inspired by a selection of Spark's poetry, which will be premiered at this year's Faclan Festival.
 Other 2018 projects include the release of two new solo albums, and the development of a chamber opera.